-Buying and selling property comes with plenty of terms you might not be familiar with.
-This post covers one of the most common terms you’re more than likely to come across during the conveyancing process: SSTC.
+Buying and selling your home comes with plenty of legal terms you might not be familiar with.
+This post covers one of the most common terms you’re likely to come across during the conveyancing process: SSTC, or sold subject to contract.
+What does it mean for buyers and sellers?
+Can you make an offer if you’ve fallen in love with a property that’s SSTC?
+This article covers these FAQs and more, so you can make your move with confidence.

 What does SSTC mean?

-SSTC or sold STC stands for sold subject to contract.
-It’s used when a buyer has made an offer on a property that’s been accepted by the seller.
-However, contracts have not yet been exchanged so the sale isn’t legally binding.
+You may see a property listed as SSTC or Sold STC online or on the estate agent’s board outside the home.
+This stands for “sold subject to contract.”
+It’s a term used when a buyer has made an offer on a property and the offer has been accepted by the seller, but contracts have not yet been exchanged.

 What happens when a property is SSTC?

-When a house is SSTC, the buyer and seller have reached an agreement on the home’s price and the conditions of the sale.
-This usually means that the sale will go ahead.
-However, as it is not yet finalised, neither party is legally obliged to go through with the sale, and there is still a chance it will fall through.
+When a house is SSTC, the buyer and seller have reached an agreement on the property’s price and the conditions of the sale.
+However, as it is not yet finalised, neither party is legally obliged to go through with the sale.
+So, there is still a chance it will fall through until the point of exchange, which can take several weeks.

 Once SSTC, the estate agent should take the property off the market to avoid further offers being made to the seller.
-However, if more offers are made, the estate agent has an obligation to present them to the seller – who may choose to accept one of the new offers , leading to the original buyer missing out on the sale.
+However, if more offers are made, the estate agent has a legal obligation to present them to the seller unless they instruct them otherwise.
+The seller may choose to accept one of the new offers, leading to the original buyer missing out on the sale.
 This is known as gazumping.

 On the other hand, buyers can also withdraw from the sale while the property is SSTC.
-They may also be able to renegotiate the sale price, for example if a survey uncovers issues with the property that could be expensive to fix.
+They may also be able to renegotiate the sale price if there are issues with the property.
+For example, if a survey uncovers issues with the property that could be expensive to fix, such as extensive damp or a new roof.

 Can I make an offer on a house that’s SSTC?